mannyfred/MentalTi/README.md

 ```

 Specify if you want to monitor all processes with `all`, or specify a PID:

+`-proc` flags:
+- `<pid>` - Log specified events only from a specific process.
+- `all` - Log specified events from all processes.
+Check `ParseUserKeywords` in `Utils.cpp`, depending on the specified events, event logging is modified for each running process and later created process (some event emissions are disabled unless enabled.
+Some processes have these enabled, some don't)
+- `all-og` - Log specified events from all processes.

 ```
 MentalTi.exe -proc all "0x40 | 0x1000" log.json
+MentalTi.exe -proc all-og "0x100000 | 0x200000" log.json
 MentalTi.exe -proc 6969 "0x4 | 0x4000" log.json
 ```
 Third argument defines all of the events you are interested in.
 Full list of available events is displayed when running the program with incorrect amount of arguments.